Skip to main content

 idstringIdentifier for the command when it is detected by the speech recognizer.

-variablesstring arrayPlaceholder in phrases to define multiple words that should trigger the command.
-The word options are defined as a enum list within the variables object.
+variablesarrayPlaceholder in command phrases to define one or more words that can trigger the command.
+Variables can be defined as an enum list or open-ended wildcards.

 Note that the id, phrases, and variables shown below are mere examples.
 Define these values as needed for your own commands.
 Additionally, your application must manage the actions to be triggered by recognized commands.